Last Updated on December 15, 2021

 In the center of Old Salem, unmarried Moravian women taught each other.
 This progressive educational allowance is noted as one of the reasons Moravians were such successful entrepreneurs.

-And because this was the first institution to value equal opportunity and female education, it provided inspiration for many generations of Winston-Salem women.
+Because this was the first institution to value equal opportunity and female education, it inspired many generations of Winston-Salem women.

 Reynolda House